Recommended alcohol limits

-How does alcohol affect your health?
+How alcohol affects your health

-- increased risk of heart disease and stroke
+- cardiovascular disease, heart attack and stroke

 - potentially fatal alcohol poisoning